 Dealing with your supervisor requires a certain amount of intuition: on the one hand, this decides on your career advancement - so you should be fine with it.
-On the other hand, you have yours Manager towards yours too Opinions represent, your Competencies put it to the test and at the same time not put up with everything from him.
+On the other hand, you have yours Executive towards yours too Opinions represent, your Competencies put it to the test and at the same time not put up with everything from him.

 How to Lead a Successful Salary Negotiation